Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: Conclusion

 \section{Conclusion}

-In this paper we study the implications of imputation in a downstream out-of-sample task for financial time-series data.
-We propose the Bayesian framework to introduce and precisely formulate the notion of look-ahead-bias involved in imputation procedures.
+In this paper we study the implications of imputation in a downstream out-of-sample task with time-series input data.
+We propose a Bayesian framework to introduce and precisely formulate the notion of look-ahead-bias involved in imputation procedures.
 We provide a solution for the optimal trade-off between look-ahead-bias and variance by a consensus posterior that fuses a number of individual posteriors corresponding to different layers of future information, and we use the (forward and backward) KL divergence and Wasserstein distance to derive tractable reformulations for finding the optimal consensus posterior.
 Our theoretical results focus on the fundamental case of estimating mean returns under simplifying assumptions in order to clearly illustrate the novel conceptual ideas.
-However, the stylized features we adopt have a solid motivation in finance and can be easily relaxed.
+However, the stylized features we adopt have a solid motivation in decision-making with time-series data and can be easily relaxed.
 For example, an extension of our analysis to residuals following an AR(p) process is straightforward (\cite{ref:little2002statistical}).

-Last but not least, we want to emphasize that the impact of look-ahead-bias is important in financial applications and even relatively small improvements are valuable because their impact can be largely magnified in the downstream task.
-An investment strategy that applies leverage or derivatives can substantially increase the numbers reported in this paper.
+Last but not least, we want to emphasize that the impact of look-ahead-bias is important in financial, healthcare, and operations management applications and even relatively small improvements are valuable because their impact can be largely magnified in the downstream task.
+For example, an investment strategy that applies leverage or derivatives can substantially increase the numbers reported in this paper.
 We are the first to identify and study the problem of look-ahead-bias in the context of data imputation.
-As the use of increasingly large data sets is consistently gaining relevance in finance, while most of these data sets have missing values, it is crucial to understand the implications of how to deal with missing values.
-We are confident that we have ``opened a floodgate" and that more follow-up papers will focus on the issue of look-ahead-bias quantification, which we believe is interesting, relevant and largely overlooked.
+As the use of increasingly large data sets is gaining attention in prescriptive analytics, and as most of these data sets have missing values, it is crucial to understand the implications of imputing missing values.
+We are confident that we have ``opened a floodgate" and that more follow-up papers will focus on the issue of look-ahead-bias quantification, which we believe is interesting, relevant, and largely overlooked.

 { } \onehalfspacing

 {\thesection.\arabic{equation}}

 {A.\arabic{equation}} {A.\arabic{figure}} {A.\Roman{table}}